emissary-ingress/emissary/reference/idp-support/uaa.md

 # User Account and Authentication Service (UAA)

-**IMPORTANT:** Ambassador Edge Stack requires the IdP return a JWT signed by the RS256 algorithm (asymmetric key).
+**IMPORTANT:** Ambassador Edge Stack requires the that the IdP returns a JWT signed by the RS256 algorithm (asymmetric key).
 Cloud Foundry's UAA defaults to symmetric key encryption which Ambassador Edge Stack cannot read.

-You will need to provide your own asymmetric key when configuring UAA. e.g.
+You will need to provide your own asymmetric key when configuring UAA in a file called `uaa.yml`.
+For example:
 `uaa.yml`
 ```yaml
 jwt: